What Are Listed Buildings?

 They are also required to extend these areas where necessary, meaning that you should be aware of any changes as it may abruptly affect your house.
 The Secretary of State for Digital, Culture, Media, and Sport can also designate areas to be conservation areas in exceptional circumstances where the site is of national interest.

-You can find whether your property is in a conservation area by looking on your local council’s website.
+You can find out whether your property is in a conservation area by looking on your local council’s website.
 Your local council website can be found with an LPA finder.
 If the website has a “my neighbourhood” section, then it is often stated within this, whether it is in a conservation area or not.
 Some other websites have a large interactive map in which you can search for your postcode.

 The conservation areas are marked in colours on this map.
 On other websites, there are downloadable PDFs of each conservation area.
 These are not always named due to the specific area, so it can be hard to find.
 It may be necessary to go through every PDF map of each conservation area.
 This is something we do for every survey that we carry out at our building surveyor Kingston office.